jvalrog/atmega-timers/Readme.md

 	void timer1(uint8_t prescaler, uint16_t top, uint16_t loops, void (*f)())
 	void timer2(uint8_t prescaler, uint8_t top, uint16_t loops, void (*f)())

 Prescaler constants are defined in each header file for easy access.
+For example:

+	TIMER0_PRESCALER_8
+	TIMER0_PRESCALER_64
+	...

 There is only a difference between timer1 and both timer0 and timer2.
 It's the resolution.
 Timer1 use 16bit registers while timer0 and timer2 are 8bit.

-The funcion "f" is something like this:
+The funcion `f` is something like this:

 	void myfunction() {
 		...